MAJOR REQUIREMENTS: ENVIRONMENTAL GEOSCIENCE

 AP credits cannot substitute for the Physics and Chemistry corequisite (D) above.

-Note: All Geological Sciences majors are strongly encouraged to take a geology summer field course.
+Note: All Geological Sciences majors are strongly encouraged to take a geology summer field course, which can count toward requirement C.

 Information for First-Year Geological Sciences Majors